asad-mahmood/Face-Detection/README.md

-# Face-Detection
+# Face Detection Using OpenCV
 <img src="icon.png" align="right" />

-This is a beginner project in which I implement real-time human face recognition.
-We will build this project in using Haar Cascade Frontal Face Classifier algorithm.
+In this beginner’s project, we will learn how to implement real-time human face recognition.
+We will build this project in Python using OpenCV.
+We will study the Haar Cascade Classifier algorithms in OpenCV.
+Haar Cascade Classifier is a popular algorithm for object detection.